11 Jan 2023

 From buying a home to diversifying an investment portfolio and kick-starting financial planning, here are some of the ways that our investment banking clients are leveraging bonuses to meet their goals.

-How individuals use a bonus will largely depend on its composition – including the split across cash and shares, deferral and vesting conditions.
+How individuals use a bonus will largely depend on its composition, including the split across cash and shares, deferral and vesting conditions.

-“At Investec, we understand the complexities that individuals face when they're employed in investment banking, such as income earned in foreign currencies, deferred payments and personal tax considerations, to name a few.
-This insight enables us to establish meaningful relationships when providing banking solutions.”
-Louise explains.
+“At Investec, we understand the complexities that individuals face when they're employed in investment banking, such as foreign currency income, deferred payments and personal tax considerations,” says Investec Private Banker Louise North.
+“This insight enables us to establish meaningful relationships when providing banking solutions.”

 1. Upsize or refurbish property

-We often meet investment banking professionals whose bonuses or profit distributions make up the bulk of remuneration, with just 30-40% of income received through a cash salary or fixed allowance.
-They’re often interested in mortgages with a high loan-to-value ratio and then utilise bonuses or vesting stock income to reduce their level of debt as part of a bespoke repayment plan.”
+This is when working with a specialist lender can help.
+“We often meet investment banking professionals whose bonuses or profit distributions make up the bulk of remuneration, with just 30-40% of income received through a cash salary or fixed allowance,” says Private Banker Zoe Ross.
+“They’re often interested in mortgages with a high loan-to-value ratio and then utilise bonuses or vesting stock income to reduce their level of debt as part of a bespoke repayment plan.”

-“We consider an individual’s bonus history and career trajectory when making a lending decision.
-Our typical client is a high achiever in their field, so we are able to make responsible decisions based on known future earnings such as vesting stock, whereas the mortgage industry norm is to take a more formulaic ‘one size fits all’ approach,” says Zoe.
-“Where there is a foreign currency element to bonuses, we’re able to take that into consideration when building a mortgage solution – as well as managing foreign currency exposure through our FX desk,” she adds.
+We consider an individual’s bonus history and career trajectory when making a lending decision.
+“Our typical client is a high achiever in their field, so we are able to make responsible decisions considering known future earnings, avoiding a one-size-fits-all approach,” says Zoe.
+“Where there is a foreign currency element to bonuses, we’re able to take that into account when building a mortgage solution, as well as managing foreign currency exposure through our FX desk,” she adds.

 Our clients are often looking to make improvements to an existing property or upsize to a new one.

-2. Invest in a second home or buy-to-let
+2. Invest in a buy-to-let

 As an investment banker, you may have unique priorities.
 Our team understand the nuances of the sector and strive to find tailored solutions to accommodate needs in one place.

-3. Diversify your investment portfolio
+3. Diversify your investment portfolio...

 “As an investment banker, you may have unique priorities and requirements,” says Zoe.
 “Because our team works with many investment banking professionals, we understand the nuances of the sector and strive to find tailored solutions to accommodate needs in one place.
-This includes introducing clients to our Investec Wealth & Investment colleagues.
+This includes introducing clients to our Investec Wealth & Investment colleagues.”

-4. Manage UK cashflow with FX
+5. Manage UK cashflow with FX